SUBSCRIBE TO OUR FREE NEWSLETTER

 Today, the rule of law in Honduras still has not recovered from the coup that Secretary Clinton helped enable.
 That's a key reason that refugees have fled Honduras to the United States, only to find themselves hunted by the Department of Homeland Security raids that Secretary Clinton supported before she opposed them.

 President Obama is going to visit Cuba, and that's wonderful.
 Ending the embargo and normalizing relations with Cuba is a key step the U.S. must take to restore normal relations with Latin America.
 But it's not the only change we need.
-There is a two hundred year legacy of U.S. military intervention and subversion in Latin America that didn't stop in January 2009.
-It's hard to have confidence that former Secretary Clinton will end this legacy as President when she used her power as Secretary of State to turn the clock backwards.
+There is a two-hundred-year legacy of U.S. military intervention and subversion in Latin America that didn't stop in January 2009.
+It's hard to have confidence that former Secretary Clinton will end this legacy as President when she used her power as Secretary of State to turn the clock backward.

-On June 28, 2009, when Hillary Clinton was Secretary of State, democratically elected Honduran President Manuel Zelaya was overthrown by a military coup.
+On June 28, 2009, when Hillary Clinton was Secretary of State, democratically elected a military coup overthrew Honduran President Manuel Zelaya.
 The United Nations, the European Union, and the Organization of American States condemned the coup, and on July 5, Honduras was suspended from the OAS.

 Under longstanding and clear-cut U.S. law, all U.S. aid to Honduras except democracy assistance, including all military aid, should have been immediately suspended following the coup.

-On August 7, fifteen House Democrats, led by Rep. Raul Grijalva, sent a letter to the Administration which began, "As you know, on June 28th, 2009 a military coup took place in Honduras," and said: "The State Department should fully acknowledge that a military coup has taken place and follow through with the total suspension of non-humanitarian aid, as required by law."
+On August 7, fifteen House Democrats, led by Rep. Raul Grijalva, sent a letter to the Administration that began, "As you know, a military coup took place in Honduras on June 28th, 2009."
+The letter said, "The State Department should fully acknowledge that a military coup has taken place and follow through with the total suspension of non-humanitarian aid, as required by law."

 Why wasn't U.S. aid to Honduras suspended following the coup?
-The justification given by Clinton's State Department on August 25 for not suspending U.S. aid to Honduras was that events in Honduras were murky and it was not clear whether a coup had taken place.
-Clinton's State Department claimed that State Department lawyers were studying the murky question of whether a coup had taken place.
+On August 25, Clinton's State Department justified not suspending aid to Honduras by claiming that events in Honduras were murky and that it was not clear whether a coup had taken place.
+Clinton's State Department claimed that State Department lawyers were studying the question.

 Why did Clinton's State Department lie and pretend that it was murky whether a coup had taken place when it knew the fact that a coup had taken place was clear-cut?
 Because Hillary Clinton wanted the coup to succeed.
 Clinton's strategy to help the coup succeed, as revealed in her emails, was "delay, delay, delay," as Donald Trump might say.
 Delay any action that might help force the coup government to stand down and allow the democratically elected President to be restored to office.
 As she later confessed in her book, her goal was to "render the question of [President] Zelaya moot."